-An occupational therapist enters the profession with a bachelor's or master's degree.
-Practitioners must complete supervised clinical internships in a variety of health-care settings and pass a national examination.
+An occupational therapist enters the profession with a master's degree.
+Students must complete supervised clinical internships in a variety of health-care settings and pass a national examination.
 Most states also regulate occupational therapy practice.

 Occupational therapists need patience and strong interpersonal skills to inspire trust and respect in their clients.
 Ingenuity and imagination in adapting activities to individual needs are assets.
-Those working within the community must be able to adapt to a variety of settings.
-Occupational therapy is a profession for both male and females but is a profession predominated by female practitioners.
+Those working within the community must be able to adapt to a variety of settings and have strong leadership skills and innovation..

 We are often asked what sets us apart from other programs and universities.
 We have outlined below what we feel are our program strengths and given advantages to attending our program.

-- Loma Linda University's occupational therapy program earned a 10-year accreditation for its excellence in educating in the field of occupational therapy.
-This status was earned on August 2003 and runs through 2013.
+- Loma Linda University's Occupational Therapy program earned a 10-year accreditation for its excellence in educating in the field of Occupational Therapy.

-- No GRE exam score is required for entry into our master's program.
+- We do not require GRE exam score for entry into our master's program.

-- Students are encouraged to live healthy and exercise regularly at our state-of-the-art health wellness facility, All students have full access as part of their tuition.
+- Students are encouraged to embrace "wholeness", healthy living, social connections, spiritual exploration, and exercise regularly at our state-of-the-art health wellness facility.

 - Loma Linda University accepts students from many backgrounds and religious affiliations and offers a rich diversity within our student body.